 How long do you chill sugar cookie dough?

-This sugar cookie recipe needs to chill for at least one hour!
+This sugar cookie recipe needs to chill for at least two hours!
 You can chill it overnight too!
-If you are chilling longer than 1 hour I recommend putting the wrapped dough discs in an airtight container or ziplock bag to ensure no air can get to it and dry it out!
+If you are chilling longer than 2 hours I recommend putting the wrapped dough discs in an airtight container or ziplock bag to ensure no air can get to it and dry it out!